"Here comes the extraction team," my husband jokes whenever we pull up to a resort and the parking valet, doorman, and bellman descend on us.

 Tipping 15-20 percent is standard, unless a service charge is included.
 You will be expected to pay for any tolls, but you don't have to factor their cost into the total price.

-As you depart from the tour, reward a good guide by tipping 10-20 percent of the cost of a ticket.
+As you depart from the tour, reward a good tour guide by tipping 10-20 percent of the cost of a ticket or the day's stipend.
 If you've had a driver with you on the tour, he gets $1-5 at the end of the day.

 TIPPING AT A HOTEL OR RESORT

 Tip $1-5 dollars (on a sliding Kia-BMW scale) when you leave your car and again when you pick it up.